This post may contain affiliate links. Please read our disclosure policy.

 - In a large bowl, place the almond flour, tapioca starch, baking powder and salt, and whisk to combine.

-- Create a well in the center of the dry ingredients and add the almond milk, oil, eggs and honey, and whisk to combine well.
+- Create a well in the center of the dry ingredients and add the milk, oil, eggs and honey, and whisk to combine well.
+The mixture should be smooth and about the thickness of heavy cream.

 - Set the batter aside to sit briefly.
 It will thicken a bit.